A 95% chance of achieving your goals!?

 Through problem-solving with the members of your group, you can apply objective, unique perspectives to your own goals.
 Imagine it!
 You get the aggregate experience of everyone in the group working to help you define the next most valuable step towards achieving your dreams.

-That is why we decided to make Priority Now (inspired by TheONEThing) the first group format for the Mastermind Manager app.
+One useful goal setting method is to ask “the focusing question” (from TheONEThing).
 It directs the power of the group by asking, “What’s the ONE Thing I can do such that by doing it everything else will be easier or unnecessary?”

 “A journey of a thousand miles must begin with a single step.” – Chinese Proverb